pygame/pygame/docs/reST/ref/display.rst

 .. function:: get_allow_screensaver

-   | :sl:`Return whether the screensaver is allowed to run.`
+   | :sl:`Return whether the screensaver is allowed to run`
    | :sg:`get_allow_screensaver() -> bool`

    Return whether screensaver is allowed to run whilst the app is running.